I told myself at the time that our school just wasn’t right

 I’m sorry because of my part in this.

-I’m sorry because I really didn’t have the skills to help you.
+I’m sorry because I really didn’t have the skills to help

 I’m sorry because at the time you were too much.

-I’m sorry because moving the problem on was the easy way out.
+I’m sorry because moving the problem on was the easy way

-I’m sorry because I put my reputation for discipline before you.
+I’m sorry because I put my reputation for discipline before

 I’m sorry because I didn’t find the time to help you.